-- 1. Display the tow vehicle and trailer registration properly. - 2.
+Trailer Equipment and Accessories Persona Personal Motoring Essentials 1.
+Water hose, 5/8 in. high pressure, tasteless, 1.
+Tow vehicle insurance to cover you and 1.
+Display the tow vehicle and trailer odorless, non-toxic, (2 25 ft. sections). your family fully. registration properly.
+2. "Y" connection water hose.
+2. Avoiding cash.
+Use Travelers Checks 2.
 Carry drivers license.
-In Canada, you'll need a non-residence liability insurance card, birth certificate, and/or passport. - 3.
-In Mexico, you must have special auto insurance and a passport. - 4.
-Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 5.
-Keep an operating flashlight with fresh batteries in the glove compartment. - 6.
-Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 7.
-Keep sharp or hard articles securely packed wherever they may be. - 8.
-Do not packed things in the passenger seating area.
-You need the maximum space for comfort. - 9.
-WEAR easy wash, drip-dry traveling clothes. - 10.
-Do not make your vacation trips a mileage marathon.
-Stop and relax frequently. - 11.
-Carry a first-aid kit. - 12.
-Carry your pets dish, food, leash, and health and registration papers.
+In Canada, you'll 3.
+The sewer hose with clamp. and credit cards. need a non-residence liability insurance 4.
+Drain cap with hose drain.
+3. Confirmed reservations. card, birth certificate, and/or passport.
+5. Holding tank cleaner and deodorizer.
+4. Have sunglasses for everyone.
+3. In Mexico, you must have special 6.
+Power cord adapter 30amp Capacity.
+5. Pack camera and film. auto insurance and a passport.
+7. 50 ft. electric cord, 12-3 wire, 6.
+Make a checklist of clothing for everyone, 4.
+Carry an extra set of the ignition 30-ampere capacity. and toilet articles and truck keys in a separate pocket, 8.
+25 ft. electric cord, 10-3, or in your wallet.
+30-ampere capacity.
+5. Keep an operating flashlight with 9.
+Woodblocks for leveling. fresh batteries in the glove compartment.
+10. Wheel chocks.
+6. Pack the trunk so that you can reach 11.
+Hydraulic jacks. the tools and spare tire without 12.
+Cross type lug wrench. completely unpacking.
+13. Torque Wrench 7.
+Keep sharp or hard articles securely packed 14.
+Quality tire gauge. wherever they may be.
+15. Emergency road warning triangle.
+8. Do not packed things in the passenger seating area.
+You need the maximum space for comfort.
+9. WEAR easy wash, drip-dry traveling clothes.
+10. Do not make your vacation trips a mileage marathon.
+Stop and relax frequently.
+11. Carry a first-aid kit.
+12. Carry your pets dish, food, leash, and health and registration papers.